rossmason/gulash/Readme.md

 mvn clean install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And a distro will be generated under laucher/target/mule-me.zip
+And a distribution will be generated under goulash/target/goulash.zip

 Just unzip it and you have it installed